 - Impact The impact of this risk will remain relatively static and assessed as 5/5. - Likelihood The likelihood score of 3 remains for now.
 The assessment of this score is based on the delivery of the controls listed about plus a baseline figure from the Police & Crime survey of 61.5% for the question "Taking Everything into account, I have confidence in the Police in this area" figure based on the last 4 quarters dated April 2024.
-The trigger for a higher likelihood score of 4 would be if the value for this survey question dropped below 60% and a score of 5 would be returned in the value for this survey question dropped below 55%.
-Conversely, if the value increased to 65% the likelihood score would reduce to 2 and would reduce to 1 if 70% was achieved balanced with the evidence of implementation of activity from Programme #7.
+The trigger for a higher likelihood score of 4 would be if the value for this survey question dropped below 60% and a score of 5 would be returned in the value for this survey question dropped below 60% the likelihood score would reduce to 2 and would reduce to 1 if 70% was achieved balanced with the evidence of implementation of activity from Programme #7.